• Recipes

 • 3 tablespoon cocoa powder

-• 5 tablespoon granulated sugar Or less or more depending on how sweet you prefer the pudding.
+• 5 tablespoon granulated sugar Or less or more depending on how sweet you prefer the pudding, can replace the sugar with your preferred sweetener and adjust to taste]

 Instructions

-• Over a low-medium heat begin adding the rest of the plant milk a little at a time and whisking with a fork or spoon to avoid lumps.
+• Over a low-medium heat begin adding the rest of the milk a little at a time and whisking to avoid lumps.
+Stir through the vanilla.

-The custard will get suddenly lumpier as it heats so stirring is needed.
+The custard will get suddenly lumpier as it heats so the constant stirring is required.

-Keep stirring as the custard will be thin one moment and thick the next!
+• Keep stirring as the custard will be thin one moment and suddenly thick the next!

-• Once the chocolate pudding is at the desired consistency (it will become thicker as it cools) remove from the heat and scoop into serving dishes.
+• Once the chocolate custard is nice and thick (it will become thicker as it cools) remove from the heat and pour or scoop into the serving dishes.

-• Chocolate pudding will continue to thicken off the heat and will set quickly so place into serving dishes immediately.
+• The pudding will continue to thicken off the heat and will set quickly so place into the serving dishes immediately.

 Notes